geotrev/undernet/docs/dropdowns.md

 ## Alignment

-Dropdowns align to the left of their respective button by default, but you can let it align from the right using `is-aligned-right` on the dropdown menu.
+Dropdowns align to the left of their respective button by default, but you can let it align from the right using `is-aligned-right`, or from the bottom using `is-aligned-bottom` on the dropdown menu element.
 Note that this only works for viewports above a specific width, as defined using the variable `$dropdown-menu-direction-breakpoint` (sorry mobile viewers).

 <div data-dropdown="dropdown5" class="dropdown">
   <button id="dropdown-button5" data-parent="dropdown5" data-target="new-dropdown5">Open Dropdown</button>